Illinois COVID Vaccine: IL expands vaccine eligibility to residents 16 and up; Chicago not included in expansion

 The mayor's office announced that all walk-in appointments starting April 20 will get J&J.

-The Chicago Department of Public Health reported a high demand from residents for the single-dose shot.
+The Chicago Department of Public Health reported high demand from residents for the single-dose shot.

 Anyone seeking an appointment can check availability starting April 12 via Zocdoc, or by calling the city's COVID Help Line at (312)-746-4835.
 Appointments are expected to be in high demand and people are encouraged to check back frequently, according to officials.